 Horizontal Landscape Leg Tattoo

 Disrupt the shape of the leg for maximum impact by getting a horizontal tattoo.
-This landscape is kept extremely minimal with its medium-thick black lines and simple shapes.
+This unique, one-off landscape design is kept extremely minimal with its medium-thick black lines and simple shapes.

 Back-of-the-Ankle Leg Tattoo